gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Distribution Plugin changes

 Due to a bug in the distribution plugin (see GRADLE-3278), earlier Gradle versions didn't follow the general naming convention for the assemble task of the main distribution.
-This has been fixed and assemble task name for the main distribution has changed from `assembleMainDist` to `assembleDist`
+This has been fixed and assemble task name for the main distribution has changed from `assembleMainDist` to `assembleDist`.

 <!--
 ### Example breaking change